AaronKutch/awint/README.md

 - We need a macro for simpler syntax.
 The base `_assign` functions can have virtual counterparts (e.g. `x.add_assign(y)` would have the alternative `z = x.add(y)` or `z = x + y`) and the macro optimizes storage creation and routing.
+- Add more functions to `FP`
+- Add some missing functions to the mimicking primitives in `awint_dag`
 - A hybrid stack/heap allocated type like what `smallvec` does
 - A higher level `Awi` wrapper around `ExtAwi` with more traditional big-integer library functions such as a dynamic sign and automatically resizing bitwidth.
 This higher level wrapper keeps track